Potential science with GW250114 -- the loudest binary black hole merger detected to date: Tests of General Relativity

 Each analysis that claims subdominant mode detection --- and even when the QNM model becomes a valid description of the post-merger --- is hotly debated in the literature~\cite{Cotesta:2022pci,Bhagwat:2019dtm,Jaramillo:2020tuu,Ma:2022wpv,Cheung:2022rbm,Mitman:2022qdl,Nee:2023osy,Baibhav:2023clw,London:2014cma}.
 At least some of this contention is due to the choices of coalescence time ($t_c$) and sky location, which have traditionally been fixed due to technical challenges~\cite{Correia:2023ipz,Finch:2022ynt,Wang:2023xsy}.

-Correia \textit{et al.}~\cite{Correia:2023ipz} developed methods to address these challenges and marginalize over the sky location and $t_c$ uncertainty while performing a QNM analysis of the post-merger signal.
-The authors applied these methods to an analysis of GW150914 and found low evidence in favor of a $(2,2,0)+(2,2,1)$ model~\cite{Correia:2023bfn}.
+Correia \& Capano~\cite{Correia:2023ipz} developed methods to address these challenges and marginalize over the sky location and $t_c$ uncertainty while performing a QNM analysis of the post-merger signal.
+The authors applied these methods to an analysis of GW150914 and found that the data was uninformative as to the observability of the $(2,2,1)$ mode, with a Bayes factor in favor of the overtone model $Z_{220+221)}/Z_{220}$ of only 1.15~\cite{Correia:2023bfn}.
+They concluded that the SNR of GW150914 was too low: the resultant timing uncertainty was too large to confidently detect the overtone.

-We employ the same methods of sky and time marginalization to probe the detectability of overtones in our model of GW250114.
+The large SNR of GW250114 makes overtone detection more likely.
+To probe what may be extracted from that event, we apply the same methods of sky and time marginalization to our non-spinning reference simulation (\texttt{SXS:BBH:3984}).
 A full description of our methods is outlined in~\cite{Correia:2023ipz}.
 We test three QNM models: a baseline $(2,2,0)$ model, a $(2,2,0)+(2,2,1)$ model, and a $(2,2,0)+(2,2,1)+(2,2,2)$ model.

 We calculate the Bayes factor $\mathcal{B}_{QNM} = Z_{QNM}/Z_{220}$ using the evidence $Z$ for each model.
-For the one-overtone model, we obtain $\mathcal{B}_{221} = 2421$.
-Similarly, for the two-overtone model, we obtain $\mathcal{B}_{221+222} = 974$.
+For the one-overtone model, we obtain $\mathcal{B}_{221} = 2492$.
+Similarly, for the two-overtone model, we obtain $\mathcal{B}_{221+222} = 724$.
 These values indicate ``decisive''~\cite{Kass:1995loi} support for our injection to contain at least one detectable overtone.
 Figure~\ref{fig:overtone} shows the amplitude and coalescence time posteriors for our analyses.
 Our one-overtone model posterior exhibits considerable support for $A_{221}$ away from zero, thereby agreeing with the Bayes factor interpretation.
 Meanwhile, our two-overtone model exhibits more support for $A_{222}$ away from zero and $A_{221}$ at zero, and neither amplitude has as much support away from zero as the one-overtone model.
-These results suggest that only one overtone can be definitively detected in our injection.
+These results suggest that one overtone may be definitively detected in GW250114.